 There are also no shortage of land activities in Bintan Resorts.
 Get your adrenaline pumping with an ATV ride as you conquer the rugged terrain or opt for a cruise on the two-wheeler personal transportation.

 With four championship golf courses, Bintan Resorts has long established itself as a premium golf destination in Indonesia.
 The spectacular sea views and dense verdure provide as a stunning backdrop to golfers as they make their winning swings.

 After all the action, treat yourself to a rejuvenating spa session at award-winning Banyan Tree Bintan spa or participate in a yoga session at Club Med Bintan Island.

-There’s plenty to experience in terms of accommodation.
+Whether you’re a honeymooner or traveling with family and friends, there’s plenty to experience in terms of accommodation.